 - Amazon Order ID

-- Order Status (Pending Availability, Pending, Unshipped, Partially Shipped, Shipped, Invoice Unconfirmed, Cancelled, or Unfulfillable)
+- Order Status (Pending Availability, Pending, Unshipped, Partially Shipped, Shipped, Delivered, Invoice Unconfirmed, Cancelled, or Unfulfillable)

 - Amount (total paid, includes everything—item total, shipping, taxes, etc.)